Pravin-Ade/DevOps-Zone/Terraform/null_resource/terraform-null-resource.md

 As in the name suggest a prefix null which means this resource will not exist on your cloud Infrastructure.

-The reason is there is no there is no terraform state associate with it.
+The reason is there is no terraform state associate with it.

 It does not have state which mean it will execute as soon as you run **terraform apply --auto-approve** command but no state will be saved.

-### Terraform null_resource can be used in the following scenarios:
+### Terraform _null_resource_ can be used in the following scenarios:

 1. Run Shell commands
 2. You can use it along with local provisioner and remote provisioner